loguio/loguio/README.md

 - 👋 Hi, I’m @loguio
 - 👀 I’m interested by programmation
-- 🌱 I’m currently learning golang,JS,java,c#,python,
+- 🌱 I’m currently learning golang, JS, java, c#, python,
 - 💞️ I’m looking for an internship abroad (any country exept France) for summer 2023
 - 📫 How to reach me [...](https://www.linkedin.com/in/marius-bourse-52618a220/)
 - discord : loguio#7907